AlphaLunaFurry/fennec/README.md

 Eventually, however, it will be the other way around, with Fennec carrying legacy IPv4 and IPv6 packets over it similarly to what carrier Ethernet and MPLS is used for today.

+In other words, the primary functionality of extremely-scalable VPN networking will become the dominant IP internetwork, rather than the broken, laughingly-insecure, gum-and-paperclip Internet we know and love.
+This crap has got to go.

 This Project